nuggets-project/nuggets/README.md

 * Vlad2Vlad pays me 20BTC here: 1GeP4aCmHeFcEiohuXsQSeafdwTiyNoLDt before end of July 2013.
 * Or majority of people in the thread ask me to return him the ownership.

-Otherwise he will lose any involvment he had with this currency.
+Otherwise he will lose any involvment he had with this currency and I will make his premine unspendable or make a new blockchain that will supersede the current flawed one.

 Donations: 1Nw7oXGui4Y551v3wAbvT3vCzDY2NPuYuB